10 tips to cut your cholesterol

 How's your cholesterol?
 If you haven't had a test in the last 5 years, it may be time to book an appointment with your GP.
-Levels of the artery-clogging cholesterol often rise with age.
-The NHS recommends that everyone between 40 and 74 years old should be screened for high cholesterol once every five years as part of a cardiovascular health risk assessment.
-A nurse or GP in your local surgery can use a “risk factor calculator,” which takes into account a number of factors, including your family history, age, sex, whether or not you are a smoker and blood pressure, as well as your cholesterol levels.
+The NHS recommends that everyone between 40 and 74 years old should be screened for high cholesterol once every 5 years as part of a cardiovascular health risk assessment.
+A nurse or GP in your local surgery can use a 'risk factor calculator', which takes into account a number of factors, including your family history, age, sex, whether or not you are a smoker or have diabetes and blood pressure, as well as your cholesterol levels.

 All adults, no matter their age, should ask for a risk assessment if there is a history of early heart disease or stroke in their family.
 This means if your father or a brother developed one of these conditions before reaching 55 years old, or in the case of your mother or a sister, before reaching 65 years old.
-You should also make sure you have a risk assessment if you have a parent, sibling or child with one of the rare hereditary lipid disorders such as familial hypercholesterolaemia or familial combined hyperlipidaemia.
+If you have a parent, sibling or child with one of the rare hereditary lipid disorders such as familial hypercholesterolaemia or familial combined hyperlipidaemia your whole family should be under regular assessment by your GP or hospital cardiologist.

 Reducing your cholesterol to a safer level could be easier than you think.
-In fact, with simple lifestyle modifications - and, if necessary, medicine - people often see significant reductions in cholesterol within six weeks.
+In fact, with simple lifestyle modifications - and, if necessary, medication - people often see significant reductions in cholesterol within 6 weeks.

-Here are 11 tips on how to cut high cholesterol fast:
+Here are 10 tips on how to cut high cholesterol:

 1. Set a target.